 Your property policy is likely to contain two sets of Conditions.
 The first consists of Loss Conditions.
 These conditions explain how your losses are calculated and paid.
 Other conditions may address issues such as coinsurance, the rights of mortgagees, and the non-renewal of your policy.

 If replacement cost coverage is not included in your policy automatically, it may be available as an Optional Coverage.
 If replacement cost is covered automatically, then Actual Cash Value coverage may be offered as a coverage option.
 Other coverage options that may be included in this section are Inflation Guard and Agreed Value coverages.

 Your policy will also contain definitions.
-The Definitions Section outlines the meanings of defined terms.
-The Definitions may appear the same form as the coverages or in a separate form.
+The Definitions section outlines the meanings of defined terms.
+The Definitions may appear on the same form as the coverages or in a separate form.